ryansukale/incrudable/README.md

 ```
 Additional Configuration
-// If your endpoint is not restful, set `restful` as false and your tasks will use POST instead of restful methods
+// If your endpoint is not restful, set `restful` as false and provide a `routes` hash and your tasks will use POST instead of restful methods

-const config = {restful: false};
 export default createTasks({
   resource: 'albums',
   singular: 'album',